katemae/esports-data-report/index.md

 | İstanbul Wildcats         | 0.701754 |   0.333333 |
 | İstanbul Wildcats Academy | 0.641026 |   0.25     |

-We can see that in some cases, the teams win a greater percentage of their games when they pick Renekton, and in other cases, they win a greater percentage when they don't pick Renekton.
+We can see that in some cases, the teams win a greater percentage of their games when they pick Renekton, and in other cases, they win a greater percentage when they do not pick Renekton.

 The NaN values in this case represent situations where teams did not pick Renekton, and thus have an undefined win rate with him.